kitnil/awesome/README.md

 - [gnome-shell-extension-stealmyfocus](https://github.com/v-dimitrov/gnome-shell-extension-stealmyfocus) - Shell Extension that let window that demand attention to steal focus
 - [uber-cli](https://github.com/jaebradley/uber-cli) - 🚗Uber, at your fingertips
 - [gnome-shell-extension-redshift](https://github.com/benzea/gnome-shell-extension-redshift) - DO NOT USE; GNOME NOW INCLUDES THE FEATURE ALREADY! – A redshift extension for gnome-shell – Obsolete with GNOME 3.26!
 Use the buildin nightlight feature instead!
-- [Ghost](https://github.com/TryGhost/Ghost) - 👻 The #1 headless Node.js CMS for professional publishing
+- [Ghost](https://github.com/TryGhost/Ghost) - Turn your audience into a business.
+Publishing, memberships, subscriptions and newsletters.
 - [tampermonkey](https://github.com/Tampermonkey/tampermonkey) - Tampermonkey is the most popular userscript manager, with over 10 million users.
 It's available for Chrome, Microsoft Edge, Safari, Opera Next, and Firefox.
 - [Youtube-Auto-Subtitle-Download](https://github.com/1c7/Youtube-Auto-Subtitle-Download) - :coffee:  Youtube 字幕下载，Download Youtube Subtitles (Work best on Chrome + Tampermonkey)  2020-10-7 更新：支持中英双语字幕下载，请在页面底部提供的另一个链接进行安装
 - [markdown-here](https://github.com/adam-p/markdown-here) - Google Chrome, Firefox, and Thunderbird extension that lets you write email in Markdown and render it before sending.